RobotComponents/RobotComponents/README.md

   <img alt="Light color mode" src="Utility/Logo/logo_arjen_black.png">
 </picture>

 Robot Components is an open-source project that was initiated by the chair of [Experimental and Digital Design and Construction of the University of Kassel](https://www.uni-kassel.de/fb06/institute/architektur/fachgebiete/experimentelles-und-digitales-entwerfen-und-konstruieren/home).
-The plugin is currently further developed and maintained by [Arjen Deetman](http://www.arjendeetman.nl).
-All developers and contributors are listed [here](https://github.com/RobotComponents/RobotComponents/blob/master/AUTHORS.md).
+The plugin is currently being actively developed and maintained by [Arjen Deetman](http://www.arjendeetman.nl).
+A complete list of developers and contributors is available [here](https://github.com/RobotComponents/RobotComponents/blob/master/AUTHORS.md).

-Robot Components uses the ABB PC SDK for real-time connection to ABB Robots, you can find the SDK used in this project [here](https://developercenter.robotstudio.com/pc-sdk).
+Robot Components integrates the ABB PC SDK for real-time communication with ABB robots.
+You can access the SDK used in this project [here](https://developercenter.robotstudio.com/pc-sdk).

-Robot Components uses the OPW kinematics solver as described in the paper ['_An Analytical Solution of the Inverse Kinematics Problem of Industrial Serial Manipulators with an Ortho-parallel Basis and a Spherical Wrist_'](https://www.researchgate.net/publication/264212870_An_Analytical_Solution_of_the_Inverse_Kinematics_Problem_of_Industrial_Serial_Manipulators_with_an_Ortho-parallel_Basis_and_a_Spherical_Wrist) by Mathias Brandstötter, Arthur Angerer, and Michael Hofbaur.
+Robot Components utilizes the OPW kinematics solver, as described in the paper ['_An Analytical Solution of the Inverse Kinematics Problem of Industrial Serial Manipulators with an Ortho-parallel Basis and a Spherical Wrist_'](https://www.researchgate.net/publication/264212870_An_Analytical_Solution_of_the_Inverse_Kinematics_Problem_of_Industrial_Serial_Manipulators_with_an_Ortho-parallel_Basis_and_a_Spherical_Wrist) by Mathias Brandstötter, Arthur Angerer, and Michael Hofbaur.

-We would like to acknowledge [Jose Luis Garcia del Castillo](https://github.com/garciadelcastillo) and [Vicente Soler](https://github.com/visose) for making their Grasshopper plugins [RobotExMachina](https://github.com/RobotExMachina) and [Robots](https://github.com/visose/Robots) available.
-Even our approach is different it was helpful for us to see how you implemented certain functionalities and approached certain issues.
+We would like to acknowledge [Jose Luis Garcia del Castillo](https://github.com/garciadelcastillo) and [Vicente Soler](https://github.com/visose) for their Grasshopper plugins [RobotExMachina](https://github.com/RobotExMachina) and [Robots](https://github.com/visose/Robots).
+While our approach differs, it was helpful for us to see how they implemented certain functionalities and approached certain issues.

 ## Known Issues
 Known issues are listed [here](https://github.com/RobotComponents/RobotComponents/issues).
 If you find a bug, please help us solve it by filing a [report](https://github.com/RobotComponents/RobotComponents/issues/new).